Job Title: Behavioural & Inclusion Specialist

 - Collaborate with Counsellors and Activity Leaders to learn and deliver interventions.

 - Identify and develop a base of children in your portfolio and track progress.

 - Identify and respond to camper behaviour issues using approved camp methods.

-- Attend weekly staff meetings and a 3 day in-service staff training.
+- Attend daily debriefs and a 5 day in-service staff training.